Why Do Communities Matter?

 By crowdsourcing experience within a bounded, vetted online community program, organizations can:

 - Extend marketing impact through advocacy

 - More effectively support customers through peer sharing

 - Quickly ramp-up new employees by giving them access to tacit expertise of peers

 - Improve innovation cycles by better connecting market needs and internal expertise

 - Reduce duplication by encouraging and enabling employees to easily share their expertise

-- More effectively recognizing and rewarding the expertise of customers, employees and partners
+- More effectively recognizing and rewarding the expertise of customers, employees, and partners

 - React more quickly and effectively to crisis

-All of these use cases can have enormous benefits to organizations although not all use cases are easy to measure in hard ROI calculations because often the value received from advocacy, collaboration and innovation is value that money could never buy – the value of a emergent testimonial from a happy customer or the value of an employee going above and beyond to solve a customer issue.
+All of these use cases can have enormous benefits to organizations although not all use cases are easy to measure in hard ROI calculations because often the value received from advocacy, collaboration, and innovation is value that money could never buy - the value of an emergent testimonial from a happy customer or the value of an employee going above and beyond to solve a customer issue.